 Glen Dalakian II

 During law school, Glen served as executive notes editor of the Fordham Law Review and associate editor of the Dispute Resolution Society.
-He also participated in the Federal Litigation Clinic and interned at the Legal Aid Society of New York.
-Upon graduation, Glen received the Fordham Law Alumni Association Medal in Constitutional Law.
+He also participated in the Federal Litigation Clinic and worked at the Legal Aid Society of New York.

 Prior to law school, Glen directed a startup investment fund and worked as an international business journalist based in Beirut, Lebanon.
-He was also a consultant at the U.S. Department of State and interned at the Federal Reserve and on Capitol Hill.
+He also previously worked at the U.S. Department of State, the Federal Reserve, and on Capitol Hill.

 - Glen J. Dalakian II, Note, Open the Jail Cell Doors, HAL: A Guarded Embrace of Pretrial Risk Assessment Instruments, 87 Fordham L. Rev. 325 (2018)